 Our Ramey Law P.C.
 Firm attorneys can help you, as a dog bite victim, to determine if the owner should be the only party held responsible, or if there are others against whom you can file a claim.
 For instance, if the owner of the dog lives in an apartment building, it is sometimes possible that the owner of the building can be held jointly liable, since he has a duty to control what happens on the premises.
 This may be the case if it can be proven that the property owner knew about the vicious dog but did nothing to have it removed or restrained.
 An attorney from our firm will pursue action on your behalf to get you the compensation that you deserve.

 Dog Bite Lawyer Los Angeles

 The Ramey Law P.C.
 Firm has years of experience representing personal injury victims in Los Angeles, California and the surrounding area.
-Haggai personal injury lawyers and dog bite lawyers in Los Angeles have the experience that is necessary to stand up to the responsible party and their insurers, and will be by your side during the entire claims process, from filing your initial claim to negotiating on your behalf all the way through litigation in a court of law if it becomes necessary.
+Our lawyers have the experience that is necessary to stand up to the responsible party and their insurers, and will be by your side during the entire claims process, from filing your initial claim to negotiating on your behalf all the way through litigation in a court of law if it becomes necessary.
 Many times, our personal injury lawyers present such a strong case upon filing a claim that insurers are happy to settle dog bite injury claims out of court, prior to trial.
 Call us now to arrange a consultation to discuss the legal remedies that are available to you as a dog bite victim.